 - 1. Education - a.
-What type of Consequence will assist the student in understanding why the commitment and/or policy violated is important? - b.
-What type of Consequences will either cause or reaffirm the student's reflection on his or her behavior? - c.
-What impact does the student's behavior have on him or her and the campus community? - 2.
-Restoration & Restitution - a.
-What Consequence will make the student or community whole, as if the behavior had never happened? - 3.
+What type of sanction(s) will assist the student in understanding why the commitment and/or policy violated is important?

+What type of sanction(s) will either cause or reaffirm the student's reflection on his or her behavior?
+What impact does the student's behavior have on him or her and the campus community?

+- 2. Restoration & Restitution - a.
+What sanction(s) will make the student or community whole, as if the behavior never happened? - 3.
 Duty to Community - a.
-What Consequence will serve as a deterrent to future behavior of the student and other members of the MBU Community? - b.
-What Consequence is necessary, to communicate to the student the seriousness of the violation, signify to the MBU community that this type of behavior is unacceptable, and reassure the community the university will uphold other's accountability to their responsibilities?
+What sanction(s) will deter future behavior of the student and other members of the MBU Community? - b.
+What sanction(s) is necessary, to communicate to the student the seriousness of the violation, signify to the MBU community that this type of behavior is unacceptable, and reassure the community the university will uphold other's accountability to their responsibilities?